 How They Work

-A company hires NBRI to develop a questionnaire containing those elements significant to the jobs and job duties of the company.
+A questionnaire is used that contains those elements significant to the jobs and job duties of the company.
 The questionnaire is likely to include items such as job knowledge, time management, character, leadership, goal-setting, and interpersonal relationships, among numerous other related characteristics important to the company.

 How is This Information Applied?